kmerckae/panda_safe_hrc_tutorial/source/zed_jetson_octomap/octomap.rst

 OCTOMAP LIBRARY
 ===============

 This chapter explains how to save an octomap and load it into RViz with the panda arm.
+We will later use the camera to detect obstacles and

 ROS Melodic OctoMap server
 **************************